 The Liable Party in a Bus Accident Case

 However, if the bus driver caused an accident during their normal work duties, their employer may be liable for the accident due to the legal principle of vicarious liability.
-The owner and operator of the bus company may also be liable for your damages if the accident was caused by their failure to service or maintain the bus.
+The owner and operator of the bus company may also be liable for your damages if their failure to service or maintain the bus caused the accident.

 If the bus was publicly owned, the liable party in your case might be a municipality or county.
-There are special rules that apply to bringing a claim against a government entity, including the deadline to sue (discussed below).
+Special rules apply to bringing a claim against a government entity, including the deadline to sue (discussed below).
 Hammack Law Firm can help you understand those rules, how to follow them, and whether they apply in your situation.

 The Deadline to Sue in South Carolina

-The time that you have to sue for compensation after a bus accident is limited.
-Per South Carolina Code §15-3-530, there is a general three-year statute of limitations on personal injury lawsuits.
+The time you have to sue for compensation after a bus accident is limited.
+Per S.C.
+Ann. §15-3-530, there is a general three-year statute of limitations on personal injury lawsuits.

-However, if your claim is against a government entity, you generally have a two-year statute of limitations to file your lawsuit, per South Carolina Code §15-78-110.
+However, if your claim is against a government entity, you generally have only two years to file your lawsuit, per S.C.
+Ann. §15-78-110.

 Underinsured Motorist Coverage

-Most buses carry a minimum of $1 Million in liability coverage.
+Most buses carry liability coverage.
 If your damages exceed the limits of the responsible party’s insurance coverage, and if you carry underinsured motorist coverage (UIM), you may be able to rely on your UIM policy for additional compensation.
 UIM is an optional form of insurance coverage in South Carolina.

 Hammack Law Firm can help you identify all of your potential options for pursuing compensation in your personal injury claim.